 Flying Into/Out of Mexico

 US citizens of any age flying to or from Mexico must have a US passport book, no exceptions.
-You should be aware that the US passport CARD is no good for air travel.
+You should be aware that the US passport CARD cannot be used for international air travel.
 The Passport Card is designed for frequent travelers by land and sea to Mexico, Canada, and the Caribbean.
-Savvy travelers should always carry their passport book too.
+Savvy travelers should always carry their passport books too.

 Traveling to Mexico by Land